scosman/zipstreamer/README.md

 *Important*:

- - This stores the link in an in memory cache, so it's not suitable for deploying to a cluster.
-However if using heroku and requests are coming from a browser, you can use a cluster if you enable [session afinity](https://devcenter.heroku.com/articles/session-affinity) which ensures requests from a given client are routed to the same server.
  - These links are only live for 60 seconds.
 They are expected to be used immediately and are not long living.
+ - This stores the link in an in memory cache, so it's not suitable for deploying to a multi-server cluster without extra configuration.
+If you are hosting a multi-server cluster make sure to enable Session Affinity on your host, so that requests from a given client are routed to a consistent correct host.
+See the deploy section for details on Heroku and Google Cloud Run.

 It expects the same body format as `/download`.